Christian-Mogensen/Christian-Mogensen/README.md

 ### Hi there im Christian! 👋

-Im a graphic designer, turned developer.
-I have a love/hate relationship to frontend and work towards learning more backend.
+Im a :crayon: graphic designer, turned :robot: developer.
+I have a love/hate relationship to frontend and work towards becoming a full-stack developer.

 ---